NordicPlayground/thingy-rocks-dashboard-aws-js/README.md

 Install

 ```
-npm i
+npm ci
 ```

-Set the correct environmental variables `CESIUM_ION_ACCESS_TOKEN` and `API_KEY` in the `.env` file.
+Set the correct environmental variables `CESIUM_ION_ACCESS_TOKEN` and `NRF_CLOUD_API_KEY`.
 See the [wiki](https://github.com/nRFCloud/thingy-world-app/wiki) on how to get both.
 You can use the `CESIUM_ION_ACCESS_TOKEN` from the existing Cesium account or setup a separate Cesium account.
 The former being the fastest way to get up and running.
 The `API_KEY` can be set to the existing nRFCloud viewer account or an account of your choice.
 If you deploy the app use only an `API_KEY` that has read permissions only.
 Details on how this is currently done is outlined in the wiki.

 Build and view locally